Skip to content

 • Web UI: The UI is composed of two web apps written in React and Javascript: The analytics platform web app and the user management web app.

-AP is deployed as executable JAR files, managed by the systemd system and process manager.
+AP is deployed as JAR files, managed by the systemd system and process manager.
 A Docker image is planned for but not currently available.

 Software architecture